 Rule 10.
 Case Parameters.
 All arguments of counsel and evidence must be confined to the points raised by the objections and specifications, if any, to the objector's petition, and by the objector's petition and specifications with respect to the nomination papers.
-The parties shall be limited to 15 minutes each for the presentation of their case, unless the Board extends the period of presentation.
+The parties shall be limited to 15 minutes each for the presentation of their case, unless the Board or a Hearing Officer extends the period of presentation.